📝 Recipes, knowledge & memory · ⏱️ 3 min read

 Step 3: Digital approval process

-Make the process easy and traceable:
+Make the process straightforward and traceable:

 • Chef enters cost price digitally (no Excel)